Update: $17.5 Million Settlement Reached in Wisconsin Firefighting Foam Contamination Suit

 How is AFFF Firefighting Foam Contaminating the Water?

-AFFF gets into the environment once the firefighting foam is discharged and released during use and due to spills and leaks which occur in AFFF storage locations.
+AFFF gets into the environment once the firefighting foam is discharged and released during use due to spills and leaks that occur in AFFF storage locations.

 Are Lawsuits Being Filed?